Shuyangzero/Ogre/README.md

 ```bash
 python setup.py install
 ```
-This code might crash if you use the newest version of pymatgen, so please use the version specified in requirements.txt
+This code might crash if you use the newest version of pymatgen, so please use the version specified in setup.py

 ## Example
 In example directory run example.py: